eobrain/funcgo/doc/reference.md

 `recur` syntax to recursively call the containing function.
-However `recur` must be in _tail position_, which means that the function needs to be re-arranged to add an inner recursive function that passes down as accumulator variable.
+However `recur` must be in _tail position_, which means that the function needs to be re-arranged to add an inner recursive function that passes down an accumulator variable.
 This version can be called on arbitrarily long vectors without blowing your stack.

-There is also an equivalent way of getting the same result using the `loop` construct.
+There is also an equivalent way of getting the same result without using an inner function by using instead the `loop` construct.

 ```go
 		func sumSquares(vec) {